THE STENNACK SURGERY DURING LOCKDOWN

 We remain open for business.
 Most of our services now function "remotely".
 We are increasing online services, our new IT system is helping this.
 Medications can be ordered online or via phone.
-Consultations where possible will taken on the phone or via a video consultation, we can still see you if we need to.
+Consultations where possible will be taken on the phone or via a video consultation, we can still see you if we need to.
 Blood tests are happening inside the surgery now that the weather has become colder.
 All appointments taking place within the surgery are in a well ventilated room.

 Please explore the website, the changes and ways to access help are explained throughout.
 We will keep you updated via this website and Facebook.